afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 astray for at least a 100 years.

-The problem with orthodox methods and the orthodox idea of probability being something physical kinda works in many situations.
+The problem with orthodox methods and the orthodox idea of probability being something physical is that it kinda works in many situations.
 And a Bayesian refinement usually only gets you tiny-little gains in accuracy, so is not worth it.
 And that's why this world view hasn't been abandoned.
 By the cracks are showing if you push it too much.
 Not only the methods are capable of producing absurd conclusions, they are also self-limiting.

 "How can you apply Central Limit Theorem to number theory?" - I heard today.